-Record information collected on this form is done so pursuant to the Community Charter and/or the Local Government Act and in accordance with the Freedom of Information and Protection of Privacy Act.
-The personal information collected herein will be used only for the purpose of this public of the purpose of this public of the purpose its release is authorized by its owner or is compelled by a Court or an agent duly authorized under another Act.
+The personal information collected on this form is done so pursuant to the Community Charter and/or the Local Government Act and in accordance with the Freedom of Information and Protection of Privacy Act.
+The personal information collected herein will be used only for the purpose of this public gets under an agent duty authorized under another Act.
 Further information may be obtained by speaking with The District of North Vancouver's Manager of Administrative Services at 604-990-2207